Islam Elbeiti: Education and professional activities

-Elbeiti graduated from the University of Medical Sciences & Technology (UMST) in Khartoum with a bachelor's degree in business administration and management.
+Elbeiti graduated from the University of Medical Sciences & Technology (UMST) in Khartoum with a Bachelor's degree in business administration and management.
 She was also a radio presenter at Capital Radio 91.6 FM in Khartoum for a show called "Jazzified", where she talked about jazz-related topics.

 Social activism

 Islam Elbeiti has led and participated in several projects that have propelled entrepreneurship and cultural industries in Sudan and beyond.
-Islam's experience ranges from co-founding the first Sudanese entrepreneurship and innovation network to promoting the development of informal music education in Africa through the Global Music Association.
-Islam is the co-founder of the Sudanese Innovative Music Association.
-Islam works as a cultural consultant and project manager for CEEZ (Creative Education and Empowerment Zanzibar).
+Islam's experience ranges from co-founding the first Sudanese entrepreneurship and innovation network for promoting the development of informal music education in Africa through the Global Music Association.
+She is the co-founder of the Sudanese Innovative Music Association.

+Further, she works as a cultural consultant and project manager for CEEZ (Creative Education and Empowerment Zanzibar).
 In addition, she is a member of the Pan-African Policy Innovation Foundation, which focuses on democratic political reform.

-As part of her activities in civil society, she is a Program Manager at the global network Impact Hub in Khartoum.
-She is also a member of the i4Policy Task force (organization that works in democratizing policy-making with specific emphasis on Entrepreneurship).
+As part of her activities in civil society, she has been a Program Manager at the global network Impact Hub in Khartoum.
+She is also a member of the i4Policy Task force, an organization that works in democratizing policy-making with specific emphasis on entrepreneurship.

-In 2017, she gave a talk on a TEDxYouth event in Kinshasa, in the form of a spoken word poem entitled Don’t Kill Them.
+In 2017, she gave a talk on a TEDxYouth event in Kinshasa, in the form of a spoken word poem entitled Don't Kill Them.
 In August 2019, Elbeiti was nominated by the British Council in Sudan as 'Artist of the Month", both for her activities as a musician and for her involvement in civil society.